Sciruss/ProxmoxVE/.github/CONTRIBUTOR_AND_GUIDES/ct/AppName.md

 ```

 > [!CAUTION]
-> Before opening a Pull Request, change the URLs to point to the community-scripts repo.
+> Before opening a Pull Request, change the URLs to point to the Sciruss repo.

 ### 1.3 **Metadata**